 Preventing Distracted Driving

-We need to cut down distracted driving from social media for safety.
+We need to cut down distracted driving from social media for safety, which is essential for balancing online and offline life.
 Here are ways to do it:

 Choosing to drive safely over using social media can lower the chances of accidents.
 Let’s follow these tips to stay safe.